ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

     ## [1] 0.3496455

 Wow!
-The EBD no longer provides names (GDPR consequence?) but from the checklist ID one can get access to the checklist page e.g [this one](https://ebird.org/view/checklist/S42391392) where the name of the observer is present.
+The EBD no longer provides names (consequence of the [EU General Data Protection Regulation](https://www.eugdpr.org/)) but from the checklist ID one can get access to the checklist page e.g [this one](https://ebird.org/view/checklist/S42391392) where the name of the observer is present.
 The super birder of the County of Constance is